Website Trust Elements

 How you or your company behaves in reality is reflected on your website.
 I’m pretty sure Police profilers look at company websites to learn more about offenders and what they’re about (we know they check Facebook).
 Even if a professional web developer built your site, you, your personality and how you treat people will be there for all to see.

-Listen to me muse about this subject . . .
+Listen to me talk about this subject for 3 minutes . . .

 Shoe Shop Example

 If you had a shoe shop and after browsing around for a while, a customer decided to leave, what would you do?